huguesmax/perl-slowfox/README.md

 As you want ( the world is not engouth ) I use SlowFox for my Job, I developpe a software to manage some customers....

 ## How to Install SlowFox ##
-You need a modern distro as Redhat 6.X/Centos 6.x/Fedora or Debian 7 / Ubuntu 12/ 14
+You need a modern distro as Redhat 6.4/Centos 6.4/Fedora 18  ( or Debian 7 / Ubuntu 12/ 14 not yet tester)

     Debian/Ubuntu : sudo apt-get install Redis mysql-server mysql curl